 - Not associating with individuals who have a criminal record

 Special conditions of parole are specific to each parolee, and not all parolees are assigned special conditions.
 Special conditions are sometimes based on the nature of the offense for which the parolee was convicted or on the particular needs of a parolee.
-Examples of special conditions assigned to certain parolees include successful completion of a substance abuse treatment program or participation in a mental health care program.
+Examples of special conditions assigned to certain parolees include the successful completion of a substance abuse treatment program or participation in a mental health care program.

 Preliminary and Final Revocation Hearings in Charleston